Business Intelligence Software Solutions

 What Is Business Intelligence?

-Business intelligence is a process by which advanced technology is used to analyze and refine large amounts of captured data in order to extract reliable conclusions that can then be used by business leaders and decision makers to make better informed business decisions.
+Business intelligence is a process by which advanced technology is used to analyse and refine large amounts of captured data in order to extract reliable conclusions that can then be used by business leaders and decision makers to make better informed business decisions.
 BI is not a single, specific tool, but rather it encompasses a variety of hardware, software, applications, and techniques of different types.

 Although BI may sound like simply another name for business analytics (BA), the two concepts actually have several distinct differences.
 Simply put, BI focuses on what has happened in the past, as well as the present, rather than focusing on the future, in order to create a proper reactive response.
 BA, on the other hand, is a concept that uses statistical analysis, data mining, and quantitative analysis to identify and review past business trends, while using that information to predict future trends, and creating proactive solutions to potential future issues.
 In order to get the most value out of the captured data, both business intelligence and analytics need to be employed.
 And in order for that to work, there are certain features that a superior business intelligence tool may employ.